don-v/JSBooks/EloquentJS_3rdEd/P1_Language/07_Prj_Robot/notes/07_Prj_Robot.md

 not, it returns the old state since this is not a valid move.

 Then it creates a new state with the destination as the robot's new place.
-But it also needs to create a new set o fparcels -- parcels that the robot is carrying (that are at the robot's current place) need to be moved along to the new place.
+But it also needs to create a new set of parcels -- parcels that the robot is carrying (that are at the robot's current place) need to be moved along to the new place.
 And parcels that are addressed to the new place need to be delivered -- that is, they need to be removed from the set of undelivered